muhkartal/NeuroMed/docs/Installation_Guide.md

-# MedExplain AI Pro - Installation Guide
+# Vital AI Pro - Installation Guide

-This document provides comprehensive instructions for installing and deploying MedExplain AI Pro in various environments.
+This document provides comprehensive instructions for installing and deploying Vital AI Pro in various environments.
 Follow the steps appropriate for your deployment scenario.

 ## Table of Contents